tsummer6/SoftwareCarpentryWC3/README.md

 ## SoftwareCarpentryWC3
 In this weeks lab for Software Carpentry, I have created a website using the built-in feature of GitHub, called “GitHub Pages”.
-Using a fairly simple I first made a new repository, a website, and added that website to the repository.
+Using a fairly simple I first made a new repository (SoftwareCarpentryWC3), a website, and added that website to the repository.
 To visit a website should you choose to make one yourself: go to the website “USER.github.io/REPO”, where “USER” is your GitHub username, and “REPO” is the name of your repository.
 ## Table of Content
 * [General Info](#general-info)